Steel industry needs more clean nuclear energy to achieve decarbonization goals, new report shows

 About Bruce Power

 Bruce Power is an electricity company based in Bruce County, Ontario.
 We are powered by our people.
 Our 4,200 employees are the foundation of our accomplishments and are proud of the role they play in safely delivering clean, reliable, nuclear power to families and businesses across the province and cancer-fighting medical isotopes around the world.
 Bruce Power has worked hard to build strong roots in Ontario and is committed to protecting the environment and supporting the communities in which we live.
 Formed in 2001, Bruce Power is a Canadian-owned partnership of TC Energy, OMERS, the Power Workers’ Union and The Society of United Professionals.
-Learn more at www.brucepower.com and follow us on Facebook, Twitter, LinkedIn, Instagram, TikTok and YouTube.
+Learn more at www.brucepower.com and follow us on Facebook, Twitter, LinkedIn, Instagram and YouTube.

 For further information, please contact: John Peevers – 519-386-3799 – john.peevers@brucepower.com